-Cost-plus, or time-and-materials bids are often used on jobs with a lot of unknowns and hidden conditions, such as repair work.
-While generally used for smaller jobs, these contracts are sometimes used for large jobs as well.
+Cost-plus, or time-and-materials, contracts are often used on jobs with a lot of unknowns and hidden conditions, such as repair work.
+While generally used for smaller jobs, these contracts are sometimes used for large jobs as well — even new homes.
 Whenever the plans and specs are fuzzy for whatever reason (never a good idea), cost-plus may be the only way to proceed.

 On jobs with many unknowns, the client can benefit from cost-plus pricing, in theory, because the contractor does not have to add big “fudge factors” into his fixed bid to cover the unknowns.
 The homeowner pays only for the actual work completed.
 Without adequate protections built into the bid, however, the owner is taking on an enormous risk that job costs will spiral out of control.
 There is little incentive for the contractor to get the job done quickly and cheaply.

-In general, cost-plus work is an open book process where bills from the contractor include documentation of all hard costs.
+In general, cost-plus work is an open book process where bills from the contractor should include documentation of all hard costs.
 This would include invoices for materials and subcontractors, as well as work hours and billing rates for direct labor supplied by the contractor.
 This is a trust-but-verify process to ensure that the contractor is keeping good records and billing responsibly.
+In practice, invoices are often not provided unless requested by the client.

 The two main variations of this approach to bidding are cost-plus-a-percentage and cost-plus-a-fixed-fee.